 CBO Looks To Smarten Highway Spending

-A new report from the Congressional Budget Office (CBO) has issued a new report of particular interest to truck drivers and the trucking industry: looking at ways of making infrastructure spending more productive.
+A new report from the Congressional Budget Office (CBO) issued a report of particular interest to truck drivers and the trucking industry: looking at ways of making infrastructure spending more productive.

 The CBO has expressed concern that “spending on highways does not correspond very well with how the roads are used and valued,” leading them to pursue additional ways to spend in a more cost-effective manner.
 The group presented three “funding paths” as potential solutions, though they did not endorse any of them.
 The approaches were analyzed, with the pros and cons of each taken into account.